Barnes & Noble Education, Inc. (BNED) CEO Mike Huseby on Q2 2021 Results - Earnings Call Transcript

 We're now focusing more so on as you ask and building the quality of the product to differentiate it.
 So when we bought Student Brands in 2017, one of the main reasons we brought that company into our family is because they have a tremendous team of people that are ahead of what we think of -- where we think the competition is on artificial intelligence and machine learning.
 That’s enabling us to sort through volumes of questions that are about three times what we’re expecting on a daily basis as of right now in our plans and to prioritize them using what we call bottle reconnect, it’s basically a router that takes using artificial intelligence and really being able to analyze the source of the question, it allows us to sort of huge amounts of - large amounts of questions, so that we're focusing on paying subscribers and our strong, our strongest prospects for converting questions and answers to more sustainable subscribers.

-The LTV associated historically, the LTV associated with an in-store sale has been substantially higher than one that we get from an SEO out of a footprint we call it a sale and we have ways that we're working on to close that gap and by enhancing the product.
+The LTV associated -- historically, the LTV associated with an in-store sale has been substantially higher than one that we get from an SEO out of a footprint, we call it sale and we have ways that we're working on to close that gap and enhancing the product.
 I don't really want to get into our specific product roadmap on this kind of a call for competitive reasons.
 But we have a tremendous team that's working on a lot of things that are not distant objectives that are being worked on and rolled out as we speak whether it's expanding subjects getting a lot more with video and various contacts and that type of thing.

-So you'll see a much more I think robust product in the very near term from bartleby even though it's performing very well right now in terms of improving its performance on Q&A and textbook solutions.
+So, you'll see a much more, I think robust product in the very near term from bartleby even though it's performing very well right now in terms of improving its performance on Q&A and textbook solutions.
 So we're very excited about it.
 I'm personally very excited about it, because I'm getting the much more involved personally with the team and seeing what a strong team we’re having in DSS and what a great job we’re doing.

 Unidentified Analyst